sirisian/ecmascript-types/README.md

 TypeScript has Union Types.
 Overview of their original proposal is below.
 I'm putting this here because I know others will reference it.
 I'm very much for using interfaces, but it clearly has benefits for legacy and interacting with 3rd party types:

 https://github.com/Microsoft/TypeScript/issues/805

+Required Changes to the Specification:

+### 6.1 ECMAScript Language Types

+Would need to include the types listed above.
+Probably in a more verbose view than a list.

+### 6.1.?

+New sections would need to be added to cover every new type proposed above.
+Not too bad.

+### 11.6.2.1

+Move enum from 11.6.2.2 to 11.6.2.1.